spring-media/Carlos/README.md

 In some cases your cache level could return the right value, but in a sub-optimal format.
 For example, you would like to sanitize the output you're getting from the Cache as a whole, independently of the exact layer that returned it.

-For these cases, the `postProcess` function could come helpful.
+For these cases, the `postProcess` function introduced with `Carlos 0.4` could come helpful.
 The function is available as a protocol extension of the `CacheLevel` protocol, as a global function and as an operator in the form of `~>>`.

 The `postProcess` function takes a `CacheLevel` (or a fetch closure) and a `OneWayTransformer` (or a transformation closure) with `TypeIn == TypeOut` as parameters and outputs a decorated `BasicCache` with the post-processing step embedded in.